dasher-project/dasher-web/documents/Specification/07ZoomBoxMovement/ZoomBoxMovement.md

 -   Touching the screen, on a smartphone, tablet or other device that has a touch screen.

 Controllers are discussed in detail elsewhere in the specification.
+That discussion includes

+-   how vector values are generated.
+-   how a target zoom box is selected.

 Zooming moves are processed the same regardless of the type of controller that generated the move.

-# Zoom Box Movement Processing
+# Zoom Box Movement Processing Steps
-The user interface processes each move as follows.
+The user interface processing for each move is described below as a sequence of steps.

-To illustrate
+This example move vector and target are used to illustrate the processing.

 Object      | Attribute            | Original Value
 ------------|----------------------|---------------